ShinobiCCTV/Shinobi/plugins/openalpr/README.md

 nano conf.json
 ```

-Add the `plugins` object if you don't already have it.
+Add the `plugins` array if you don't already have it.
+Add the following *object inside the array*.

 ```
   "plugins":[